A Life-Long Bronxite

 A Dedicated Civil Servant

-In his current position as Associate Director of Public Affairs at Jacobi, John helped secure $350,000 to start the “Stand Up to Violence” Program in the 49th and 47th Precincts.
-The program utilizes former convicts and gang members, overseen by trained professionals, to help at-risk youth.
+John helped secure grant funding to start the Bronx’s “Stand Up to Violence Program” in the 49th and 47th Precincts. he program utilizes former convicts and gang members, overseen by trained professionals, to help at-risk youth.
 SUV is recognized as one of the most successful programs within New York State, and has led to a 50% reduction in shootings within its target area.
-He also worked to create successful partnerships with the NYC Department of Transportation to make the campus more pedestrian friendly and coordinated IDnyc locations that resulted in almost 1,500 New Yorkers obtaining municipal identification.
-Despite Jacobi being a public hospital with a limited advertising budget, John has received an award for the earned media he has secured for this Bronx institution.
+He has also created.
+He has also created successful partnerships with the NYC Department of Transportation to make certain areas more pedestrian friendly and coordinated IDnyc pop-up locations that resulted in almost 1,500 New Yorkers obtaining municipal identification

 In fact, John’s achievements have been noted by many community organizations and he’s received awards and citations from the 45th Precinct Community Council, the City Island Chamber of Commerce, the Throggs Neck Girls Softball League, and Assembly Member Michael Benedetto.
 In fact, his efforts in the community lead to the Assembly Member recruiting John to run his successful 2020 primary campaign.
 He recently joined the Assembly Member’s staff as a part-time legislative aide.